 My head slammed into the road at about fifteen miles an hour.
 Blackness.
-Next, I came to on a couch surrounded by anxious faces: Mom red-eyed – hanky in hand, Dad pale and sombre faced, the doctor close by holding my wrist and a policeman providing support.
+Next, I came to on a couch surrounded by anxious faces: Mom red-eyed – hanky in hand, Dad pale and sombre faced, a doctor close by holding my wrist and a police officer providing support.
 Strange to say it’s a good memory: unconditional love and sincere concern are wonderful when you’re the focus.

 A ghost from the past – live or die?

-Two generations on, danger sneaked onto the horizon and zeroed in on a little boy like a Cruise Missile.
+Two generations on, danger sneaked over the horizon and zeroed in on a special little boy like a Cruise Missile.
 A wee-man in my care.

 Late on a Sunday morning, we arrived at the play area in a village on the north shore of the Forth, west of the three Bridges.

-Mom and big brother were occupied on an energy sapping climbing frame about forty yards away, laughing and making happy noises.
+Mom and big brother played on an energy-sapping climbing frame about forty yards away, laughing and making happy noises.
 The wee-man and I rushed around playing on swings, roundabouts and rocking animals on springs.

 Laughter, energy and pure joy burst from us.
 We played tag, hide and seek, chases and boo!
-Our cheeks were red from the cold air, eyes bright.
+Our cheeks glowed from the cold air, eyes bright.

-After a while we arrived at a playing structure suitable for an agile two-and-a-half year old.
+After a while we arrived at a playing structure suitable for an agile toddler.
 At one end of an exciting pipe lay a pretend ship’s bridge and platform.
 Both attracted the little person’s interest.

 Transition at play

-An intrepid adventurer entered the plastic pipe and a crusty navigator exited – heading for the helm of a “super tanker”.
+An intrepid adventurer entered the plastic pipe and a crusty navigator exited – heading for the helm of a “pirate ship”.
 Grandpa stood by, attention drawn towards a panoramic and sparkling expanse of water.
 Trees bent and flexed in a gusting breeze.

 The tiny blond-haired skipper gripped the wheel while his view-distracted protector, about six feet away, paid no attention.
 Then it happened.

-At about four feet high, the platform was innocuous.
-The bridge of the boat, a floored metal frame with no sides, just a standing space.
-The wheel, at the left of the structure looked innocent enough and more than adequate to steer a pirate ship.
+At about four feet high, the platform seemed innocuous.
+The bridge of the boat, a floored metal frame with no sides, was a simple standing space.
+The wheel, at the left of the structure, looked innocent enough and more than adequate to steer a man o’ war.
 Danger stalked.